Career Timeline of Andrew Wiggins: Major Achievements and Milestones

 2016: Summer Olympics Qualifying Tournament

-In 2016, Wiggins helped Canada win the bronze medal, leading the team in scoring, with 15.1 points per game, and he was named to the All-Tournament Team.
+In 2016, Andrew Wiggins helped Canada win the bronze medal at the FIBA Americas Championship, a qualifying tournament for the Summer Olympics.
+He led the team in scoring, with 15.1 points per game, and was named to the All-Tournament Team.

 On October 11, 2017, Andrew Wiggins signed a five-year, $148 million contract extension with the Timberwolves.

-On February 7, 2018, during a game against the Cleveland Cavaliers, Andrew Wiggins reached 6,000 career points, becoming the sixth-youngest player to reach the milestone at 22 years, 349 days old.
+On February 7, 2018, in a 140-138 overtime loss to the Cleveland Cavaliers, Andrew Wiggins reached 6,000 career points at 22 years, 349 days, becoming the sixth-youngest player to reach the plateau.

 January 18, 2020: First Career Triple-Double

-On February 6, 2020, Andrew Wiggins was traded to the Golden State Warriors along with two draft picks in exchange for Jacob Evans, D'Angelo Russell, and Omari Spellman.
+On February 6, 2020, Andrew Wiggins and two draft picks were traded to the Golden State Warriors in exchange for Jacob Evans, D'Angelo Russell, and Omari Spellman.

 2020: Trade to Golden State